Olympic cross-country ski champion Beckie Scott new CEO of Nordiq Canada | TSN

 "I still have a real passion for high performance sport and (thought) that I could contribute positively to this organization and most of all to athletes who are racing on behalf of this organization in their country."

-Scott, originally from Vegreville, Alta., now lives in Canmore, Alta., with her husband, national biathlon coach Justin Wadsworth, and their two children.
+Scott, originally from Vermilion, Alta., now lives in Canmore, Alta., with her husband, national biathlon coach Justin Wadsworth, and their two children.

 Scott spent years training at the Canmore Nordic Centre, where Nordiq Canada is headquartered.

-Note: Note to readers:CORRECTS Scott's hometown to Vermilion